GraphFramEx/graphframex/README.md

 ```
 pip install tqdm matplotlib argparse json jupyterlab notebook pgmpy captum
-# For visualization (optional)
-pip install tensorboardx
 ```

 ## Datasets

 1. The processed raw data for datasets `ba_house`, `ba_community`, `ba_grid`, `tree_cycle`, `tree_grid`, `ba_bottle` is available in the `data/syn` folder.
 2. The processed raw data for datasets `cora`, `citeseer`, `pubmed`, `cornell`, `texas`, `wisconsin`, `chameleon`, `squirrel`, `actor` will be automatically downloaded when training models.

-## Trained GNN models

-We provide the trained GNNs in `model/` for reproducing the results in our paper.

 ## Python code map